Social Security Consultants Near Me in Lake St. Louis, MO

 1. Wait to Claim Benefits

-A Schroders 2022 U.S. Retirement Survey stated that almost nine out of 10 Americans who are still working aged 45 and older are aware that remaining in the workforce for longer will increase their benefits, yet only just above 10% are planning to retire at 70.
+A Schroders 2022 U.S. Retirement Survey reported that almost nine out of 10 Americans who are still in the workforce who are 45 and up know that they can receive more in Social Security if they wait to claim benefits, yet only one out of 10 are planning to retire at 70.

 Pursuant to the Social Security Amendments of 1983, anyone whose date of birth was in 1960 or later has a full retirement age of 67.
-If you retire at 62, the first year you can claim benefits, your retirement benefits would be diminished by 30%, and your spouse's by 35%.
-Retiring at up to age 70 would mean you are eligible for delayed retirement benefits, which would increase your benefit by around 77% compared to age 62.
+If you retire at 62, the first year you can apply for benefits, your retirement benefits would be decreased by 30%, and your spouse's by 35%.
+Retiring at up to age 70 would mean you are eligible for delayed retirement benefits, which gives you about 77% more each month than retiring at 62.

 • $2,364 a month if you retire at 62